• Skip to primary navigation

 • Tahini – This is a key ingredient for making delicious hummus from scratch.
 Tahini is a paste made from sesame seeds, and can usually be found in the ethnic food aisle of your grocery store.

-• Lemon Juice – Freshly squeezed lemon juice will give you the best flavor for roasted red pepper hummus.
+• Lemon Juice – Freshly squeezed lemon juice will give you the best roasted red pepper hummus flavor.

 • Olive Oil – To give this hummus a silky smooth texture, extra virgin olive oil is the best choice.

-• Garlic – Just remove the peel from a clove of garlic and toss it in the food processor with the rest of the ingredients.
-This adds a warm, slightly spicy flavor.
+• Garlic – To add a warm, slightly spicy flavor, remove the peel from a clove of garlic and toss it in the food processor with the rest of the ingredients.

-• Spices: In my roasted red pepper hummus I add ground cumin, smoked paprika, salt, and pepper.
+• Spices: I add ground cumin, smoked paprika, salt, and pepper to my roasted red pepper hummus.

 How to Make Roasted Red Pepper Hummus